Last update: June 15, 2019

 Not risky for breastfeeding or infant.

-When administered orally or intravenously, it is excreted into breast milk in clinically non-significant amount which is very lower than that prescribed to infants.
+It is excreted into breast milk in clinically non-significant amount (Evaldson 1985, Männistö 1983, Wood 1982) which is much lower than the dose that is prescribed to infants.

 This medication is authorized for use in infants older than 1 month of age.

 Some authors recommend waiting 72 hours after the last dose before restarting breastfeeding (CDC 2010, Evaldson 1985).
 Meanwhile, express and discard breastmilk regularly.

 Be aware of false negative results of bacterial cultures obtained from febrile infants whose mothers are on antibiotics, as well as the possibility of gastroenteritis due to altered intestinal flora (Ito 1993).

 When topically used with creams and vaginal ovules, absorption into serum is scanty, hence, excretion into breast milk is believed lower than that attained by systemic administration.